The strange disappearance of Daming Xu from the Three Sisters Wilderness

 Search

-His car was found on Bear Flats near Terwilliger Hot Springs on November 6th, containing his cell phone, water, and heavier clothing.
-Key pieces of survival kit had been left behind.
+On November 6, his car was found on Bear Flats near Terwilliger Hot Springs.
+It contained his cell phone, water, and heavier clothing.
+Key pieces of his potential survival kit, like his jacket, had been left behind.

-The authorities didn’t know what hike he was planning to take, except that it was generally in the Cougar Dam area.
+The authorities didn’t know what hike he planned, except that it was generally in the Cougar Dam area.
 So, search and rescue focused on a wide area covering Ollalie Mountain, south of the McKenzie Bridge, Cougar Reservoir, and the Three Sisters Wilderness area.

 Olallie meadows split in trails

 It was thought that Daming must have taken the wrong trail at the junction and headed to Olallie Meadows instead of the parking area.
-But surely he noticed how different that trail looked, and the fact that there was no meadow on the way up.
+But surely he noticed how different that trail looked and that there was no meadow on the way up.
 It was only a mile to the meadows, and there was plenty of time to turn around.

 Olallie Mountain and meadows trails

-Efforts were made to find him on the Olallie Meadows Trail and they found what they believed to be his tracks near Bear Flat, but the tracks were inexplicably lost at this point by sniffer dogs.
+Efforts were made to find him on the Olallie Meadows Trail, and they found what they believed to be his tracks near Bear Flat.
+However, sniffer dogs inexplicably lost the tracks at this point.

-Later in the week following Xu's disappearance, the weather worsened with temperatures dropping and rain and snow.
-Without adequate winter clothing, this made Daming's situation very precarious in these early days of November.
+Later in the week following Xu's disappearance, the weather worsened, with temperatures dropping and rain and snow.
+Without adequate winter clothing, Daming's situation became very precarious in the early days of November.

-The Sheriff in charge of the search stated the biggest challenge the lost man faced was the weather.
-It had been fairly mild up to that point, but on November 8, temperatures in the search area fell below freezing overnight.
-His family said he was a fit and accomplished hiker, but staying out overnight in these conditions would be virtually impossible in a light jacket.
+The Sheriff in charge of the search stated the most significant challenge the lost man faced was the weather.
+It had been relatively mild up to that point, but on November 8, temperatures in the search area fell below freezing overnight.
+His family said he was a fit and accomplished hiker, but staying overnight in these conditions would be virtually impossible in a light jacket.

-On November 10, newspapers reported that rain and fog were hampering search efforts and that the snow level was expected to drop below the forty-seven hundred foot level overnight.
+On November 10, newspapers reported that rain and fog were hampering search efforts and that the snow level was expected to drop below forty-seven hundred feet overnight.
 Part of the search area was higher than that and expected to have some accumulation.

 100 hikes in the central oregon cascades William L Sullivan